skhomuti/address-namify/README.md

 This tool provides constant names per address as long as dictionaries stay the same.

 The names are *not unique* and there might be collisions.
+To minimize the chance of collision, each word selected differently.
+- Adjective based on the address itself
+- Noun based on the sha256(address)

-Possible to use it on-chain by additionally checking the given name for uniqueness and optionally adding a numeric prefix like `{name}-{i}` where `i` is the name count already used in the contract.
+It's possible to use it on-chain by additionally checking the given name for uniqueness and optionally adding a numeric prefix like `{name}-{i}` where `i` is the name count already used in the contract.

 Words count and sentence probably might be revised.